intro-to-data-science-21-workshop/13-StevenKerr-interactive_graphics/README.md

 ### Main learning objectives

-The goals of this session are to (1) equip you with conceptual knowledge about the plotly package and data visualization workflow, (2) ..., and (3) provide you with practice material as well as some further readings.
+The goals of this session are to (1) equip you with conceptual knowledge about the plotly package and data visualization workflow, (2) demonstrate key features of the package and (3) provide you with practice material as well as some further readings.

 ## Instructors